-While on my morning walk, I contemplated what I’d be eating for lunch.
+While on my morning walk this morning, I contemplated what I’d be eating for lunch.
 Do I want this meal or that meal?
 How many calories should I eat for lunch?
 What fats?
 Proteins?
 Which carbs do I want in todays lunch?

 I have to admit, a lot of my mood dictates from how meals turn out.
 Which makes me resort to the same meals over again.
 When I enjoy a meal or snack I feel like I am in a better mood, which also means the opposite is true when I don’t enjoy a meal.
 I will not finish it and become a tad moody, and that’s just not fun.

 Enjoyment of my meals also means that I look for that “perfect” combination of carbs/proteins/fats.
 If I feel a meal is completely balanced, my mood increases and the day reflects this.
 I feel relieved and less anxious throughout the day.